rheiger/LLM-Meetup/README.md

 The proxy script will be `llm-proxy.py`

+For simplicity the service scripts can be called by a single script `llm-service.py`.
+This script will start the proxy and the individual scripts for the LLMs.

 ## Installaion
 This is pretty simple to install.
 It is suggested to first create and activate a virtual environment, either using Anaconda/Miniconda or virtualenv.
 Then run `pip install -r requirements.txt` to install all required packages.